dlab-berkeley/Machine-Learning-in-R/README.md

 ... and, the most recent version of ck37r: `remotes::install_github(c("ck37/ck37r"))`

-Then, open the **slides.html** file in the docs folder to get started!
+Then, open the **slides.html** file in the docs folder to get started - contact us with any questions!

-Contact us if you have questions!